A production of Possible World 2012-13

 in cooperation with the Centre for Special Education for the

 Berlin Project Funds for Cultural Education

-A shortfilm in two parts (2 x 20 min) in German signlanguage and spoken language.
-An Ensemble of 16 teenagers and young adults from Berlin - deaf, hard of hearing, multiple disabled and hearing people set out, partly with absurd actions, partly with poetic views, to explore there immigration background.
+A shortfilm in two parts (2 x 20 min) in German Sign Language and spoken language.
+An ensemble of 16 teenagers and young adults from Berlin - deaf, hard of hearing, multiple disabled and hearing people set out to explore their immigration background, partly with absurd actions, partly with poetic views.

 Dusan Vujicic signs in (DGS) German sign language.

 Cordula Zielonka speaks.

 Egypt, Armenia, Azerbaijan, Germany, Italy, Croatia, Mexico, Palestine, Serbia, Turkey, Vietnam.

 Us.
 We are a group, Inara, Asja, Yasemin Hend, Simone, Rukiye, Duc, Quoc, Frank, Peter, Nikola, Jason, Erdal, Dusan and me, Cordula.
 Yeah.
 15 people, 12 migrants, deaf, hearing impaired, hearing and multiply impaired.
 We live in Berlin.
 He is from Serbia and I am from Bonn.
 Why did they all come here?